Jwata/QuizMaster/README.md

 ![](./docs/learning-session.png)

 ### (Beta) Spaced Repetition
-In the learning session mode, the spaced repetition system schedules next repetition depending on your response.
+In the learning session mode, the spaced repetition system schedules next repetitions depending on your responses.
 Check the [supermemo2 algorithm](https://www.supermemo.com/english/ol/sm2.htm) for more details.